lauratravin/lauratravin.github.io/_posts/2021-03-12-how_to_use_sinatra_flash_gem.markdown

 9.-The gem comes with a helper to create styles, but as I undertood from the creator,  it does not work well on Rails.

-10.-How it can be helpfull from someone.
+10.-How it can be helpful from someone.